ddossot/mule-in-action-2e/README.md

-Examples for Mule in Action, second edition
+Examples for Mule in Action, Second Edition
 -------------------------------------------

 Requirements:

-- JDK 1.6
+- JDK 1.6 or better, with unlimited JCE cryptography,
-- Maven 3
+- Maven 3.

 Tests in the examples will open ports while they run, like 8080, so watch out for potential conflicts.